mnunezsa95/mnunezsa95/README.md

-## Hi there 👋, I'm Marlon Nunez, a Software Engineer currently working as Project Manager
+## Hi there 👋, I'm Marlon Nunez, a Software Engineer and Project Manager

 ## Current Role

-I am a skilled full-stack engineer specializing in JavaScript, Node.js, and React.js, currently serving as a Project Manager at NewGlobe, a global education leader.
-In my role, I excel in stakeholder engagement, strategic planning, and project management across various timelines, as well as demonstrating a comprehensive understanding of both frontend and backend development concepts.

-Looking forward, I am looking to transition into the tech industry, focusing on roles as a Full Stack Developer or web developer.
-Excited to leverage my experience, I aim to contribute meaningfully to the dynamic technology landscape and enhance my proficiency in software development.
+I am Full-stack engineer specializing in JavaScript, Node, and React, with a proven track record in project management and stakeholder engagement.
+Leveraging my academic background in project management and STEM fields, my aim is to play a pivotal role in a mission-driven organization dedicated to delivering impactful business solutions across diverse sectors.

 ## Background

-In February 2023, I took a bold step towards my tech-focused journey, enrolling in a transformative 10-month [Full Stack Software Engineering online bootcamp](https://practicum.com/software-engineer/?form_position=%2F&gaid=940678093.1681249137).
-Kicking off with foundational front-end engineering principles such as HTML and CSS, my exploration extended into the realms of JavaScript, React.js, Node.js, MongoDB, PostgreSQL, and the development of RESTful APIs.
-This immersive experience also encompassed various essential concepts, frameworks, and libraries.

-From an early age, my affinity for STEM disciplines has been a guiding force.
-In my undergraduate years, I pursued a major in Public Health and Neuroscience, culminating in the attainment of a Bachelor of Science in Public Health from Tulane University in 2018.
-Subsequently, in 2020, I earned a Masters in Education from Boston University and ventured into the field of teaching.
-Two years later, transitioning into roles as an operations director and project manager, I rediscovered my passion for technology and explored the exciting realm of software engineering.
+In February 2023, I enrolled in TripleTen's 10-month Online Bootcamp for [Full Stack Software Engineering](https://tripleten.com/software-engineer/), where I gained extensive experience in full-stack engineering concepts and completed multiple full-stack projects.
+While focusing primarily on the MERN (Mongo, Express, React, and Node) stack, I also acquired proficiency in additional languages like Python and SQL, and explored various technologies such as GraphQL, KeystoneJS, among others during the program.

+From 2014 to 2018, I pursued a Bachelor's of Science in Public Health (BSPH) with a double major in Neuroscience at Tulane University.
+Following my undergraduate studies, I embarked on my professional journey as an educator in 2018 while concurrently pursuing a master's degree at Boston University.
+In 2020, I proudly attained a Masters in Education from Boston University.

 Looking ahead, my journey continues with the anticipation of a 9-month [Data Science bootcamp](https://practicum.com/data-science/?form_position=%2Fsoftware-engineer%2F&gaid=940678093.1681249137) through TripleTen, commencing in February 2024.
 My aim is to cultivate a profound understanding of both fields, positioning myself as a more-rounded and versatile engineer for prospective employers, their companies, and my own ongoing professional and personal development.